Core Architecture

 }

-This recursive generator approach keeps Claude Code responsive during complex operations.
+This recursive generator approach keeps the system responsive during complex operations.
 Rather than freezing while waiting for operations to complete, the UI updates continuously with real-time progress.

-The complete query function handles all aspects of the conversation flow:
+Complete query functions in production systems handle all aspects of the conversation flow:

 async function* query(